 Sufferers of osteoporosis can see improvements, but arugula can be used as a preventative step as well, ensuring bone health and strength before the age/activity-based effects of bone degeneration become serious.

-Cancer Prevention: The consumption of arugula is a deterrent to cancer, because it has lots of phytochemicals.
-Phytochemicals are substances like thiocyanates, sulphoraphane, or indoles.
+The consumption of arugula is a deterrent to cancer because it has lots of phytochemicals.
+Phytochemicals are substances like thiocyanates, sulforaphane, or indoles.

 Studies have shown these to be very successful in countering cancer-causing tendencies in the body’s own processes, helping to fight prostate, breast, cervical, colon, and ovarian cancers.
 These phytochemicals, found in large quantities within arugula, inhibit the activity of those cancer-causing cells.

-Pre-Natal Health: For mothers who are expecting, arugula is a wonderful choice to add to your diet.
-Folates, a classification which includes folic acid, have been shown to decrease occurrences in certain mental defects in newborns.
+For mothers who are expecting, arugula is a wonderful choice to add to your diet.
+Folates, a classification which includes folic acid, have been shown to decrease occurrences of certain mental defects in newborns.
 It is rich in folates, as are many leafy vegetables.

 It has large amounts of B-Complex vitamins in its organic structure.

-In most instances, this causes cataracts, which then have to be removed.
-By increasing the amount of carotenoids in your diet (and arugula is a great source for them), arugula eaters may be able to slow down that classic symptom of old age.
+In most instances, this causes cataracts, which they have to be removed.
+By increasing the number of carotenoids in your diet (and arugula is a great source for them), arugula eaters may be able to slow down that classic symptom of old age.

 Eating something green does not necessarily mean that you are eating something healthy for you.
 Specific attention must be paid to what benefits certain plants and vegetables are actually providing.

 The inclusion arugula in a diet is the same as any other low-calorie, vitamin/nutrient-rich plant, and it will inevitably have a positive effect on any attempts at weight loss.
 By satisfying so many nutritional needs, it is an easy way to watch your health and keep your system balanced, without making drastic changes to your diet.